 Clinical Investigation Policy Regarding the NIH Mandate

-Clinical Investigation will support authors by posting the published version of articles by NIH grant-holders and European or UK-based biomedical or life sciences grant holders to PubMed Central immediately after publication.
+Clinical Investigation will support authors by posting the published version of articles by NIH grant-holders to PubMed Central immediately after publication.

 E-prints and Reprints